fxglfr/Varrao-beehive-parasite-detecttion/README.md

 # Varrao-beehive-parasite-detecttion
-monitore and count the varroa beehive parasites on sticky boards photos My first step to Computer Vision with DATACAMP Biomedical image vizualisation and SKimage
+How to monitore and to count the varroa beehive parasites on sticky boards photos

+My first step to Computer Vision with DATACAMP Biomedical image vizualisation and SKimage